-If you’re like me when I started reading about video and lighting, you probably have no clue of how this is going to help improve your videos.
+If you’re like me when I started reading about video and lighting, you probably have no clue how this is going to help improve your videos.
 Even more, you might feel like it’s going to be too complicated for you.
-STOP!
-It’s all extremely simple and easy.
-I’m here to help you understand why you need lighting, what you want to do with it and how to do it.
-I'll also recommend the best lighting kits for Youtube.
-This is the ultimate guide to achieving the best lighting for Youtube videos in 2018.

 Table of Contents

-Why Lighting is the Main Reason Your Videos Look Crappy
+Why Lighting is the Key to Beautiful Videos

 As the human being you are (I hope so), you know you can’t see well in the dark.
 And that’s even though our eyes are much more sensitive to light than a camera sensor.